brianc/node-postgres/README.md

 The connection object is a 1 to 1 mapping to the [messaging protocol](http://developer.postgresql.org/pgdocs/postgres/protocol.html).
-It is mostly used by the Client object (which...I haven't yet implemented) but you can do anything you want with PostgreSQL using the connection object if you're really into that.
+It is mostly used by the Client object (which...I haven't yet finished implementing) but you can do anything you want with PostgreSQL using the connection object if you're really into that.
 I studied the protocol for a while implementing this and the documentation is pretty solid.

 There are a few minor variations from the protocol:

 - The connection only supports 'text' mode right now.
 - Renamed 'passwordMessage' to 'password'
 - Renamed 'startupMessage' to 'startup'
 - Renamed 'errorResposne' to 'error'
 - Renamed 'noticeResponce' to 'notice'

 The reason for the renamings is 90% of the message names in the protocol do no contain "message" "request" "response" or anything